tc39/proposal-smart-pipelines/readme.md

 > default definition of Contains is:
 >
 > 1. For each child node _child_ of this Parse Node, do
->    1. If child is an instance of _symbol_, return true.
+>    1. If _child_ is an instance of _symbol_, return true.
 >    2. If _child_ is an instance of a nonterminal, then
 >       1. Let _contained_ be the result of _child_ .
 Contains (_symbol_).
 >       2. If _contained_ is true, return true.
 >
 > 2. Return false.
 >
-> The above definition is explicitly over-ridden for specific productions.
+> The above definition is explicitly overridden for specific productions.

 In the ECMAScript standard, the Contains rule is used by many other Static Semantic Rules, such as [object initializers’ Computed Property Contains